davideicardi/live-plugin-manager/README.md

 Plugins are installed inside the directory specified in the `PluginManager` constructor or in the `plugins` directory if not specified.

-Each time your applicaition start you should reinstall any packages that you need, already downloaded packages are not automatically installed, but installation is faster because no new file is downloaded.
+Each time your applicaition start you should reinstall any packages that you need; already downloaded packages are not automatically installed, but installation is faster because no new file is downloaded.
 Typically I suggest to put the list of the installed packages in a database or any other central repository.

 Here another more complex scenario where I install `express` with all it's dependencies, just to demostrate how many possibilities you can have: